swiftlang/swift/docs/SIL.rst

 After SILGen, a deterministic sequence of optimization passes is run over the raw SIL, as follows:

-- Memory promotion.
-This is a combination of an LLVM-style "mem2reg" pass to reduce in-memory variables to SSA values with a capture analysis mechanism for eliminating reference-counted boxes.
+- Memory promotion: this is implemented as two optimization phases, the first of which performance capture analysis to promote alloc_box instructions to alloc_stack, and the second which promotes non-address exposed alloc_stack instructions to SSA registers.

 TODO: